-The combined financial statements comprise the consolidated financial statements of EQUATE Group as at the reporting date and its subsidiaries (investees which are controlled by Equate Group) at the same date or a date not earlier than one month from the reporting date.
+The combined financial statements comprise the consolidated financial statements of EQUATE Group as at the reporting date and its subsidiaries (investees which are controlled by Equate Group) at the same date or a date not earlier than one month from the reporting date and the financial statements of TKOC.
 Control is achieved when the Reporting Entity is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Reporting Entity controls an investee if and only if the Reporting Entity has: